cilliagustin/projectportfolio3/README.md

 If any of these statements is correct, the function returns True.

+#### Get values function
+Here the input validated by the "is number format valid" function is entered as a parameter.
+Here the input goes through an if statement that checks the input length.

+If the length is 5, then it will create three variables from the characters in the first, third, and fifth positions of the input and convert them into intergers.
+If the length is not 5, then it must be three (because the prevoius function would only validate inputs with a length of 5 or 3 characters.
+Then it takes the same way the numbers but from the first, second, and third positions.

+In both cases, the first two variables have 1 subtracted from them because they will be used as positions in a list, and lists are 0 indexed.
+These variables are returned and the start app function uses them as the row, column and value that will be entered in the puzzle.

 ### Features Left to Implement
     have ideas on what you'd like to add in the future? add them here!! assessors LOVE seeing future concepts!